umarcor/osvb/doc/apis/project/DocGen.rst

 ----------------

 This section showcases a naive approach for documenting VHDL design units using pyGHDL.dom.
-It is based on :ref:`OSVB:API:Project:DocGen:Sphinx:exec` and the ``sphinx`` module of :ref:`OSVB:API:Project:pyVHDLModelUtils`.
+It is based on :ref:`API:Project:DocGen:Sphinx:exec` and the ``sphinx`` module of :ref:`API:Project:pyVHDLModelUtils`.

 First, `initDesign` needs to be executed, in order to provide the lists of sources and VHDL library names.

 ..
 NOTE::
   Currently, there is no specific JSON/YAML format supported for this task.
-  Find work in progress in section :ref:`OSVB:API:Core`.
+  Find work in progress in section :ref:`API:Core`.

 .. code-block:: python
   :caption: Loading design sources.